 An archaeological inventory survey was completed for improvements to the UH Mānoa William S. Richardson School of Law (McElroy and Duhaylonsod 2016).
-Test excavations in the law school's parking lot yielded no findings, therefore the study was presented as an archaeological assessment.
+Test excavations in the law school's parking lot identified no historic properties, therefore the study was presented as an archaeological assessment.